tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 Send this file to [Tidal support](mailto:support@tidalcloud.com), and they'll upload it to your Tidal workspace for you.

-## Database Analysis

-Follow [these instructions](#tidal-tools) to install Tidal Tools on your offline server.

-You can now run the database analysis without any external network connectivity, except to your database host itself:

-`tidal analyze db --offline databases.yaml`

-This will output a zip file called, `tidal-dba-results_DATE.zip` that can then be uploaded (on the online server) to the application for a given database in order to complete the analysis:

-`tidal analyze db --upload tidal-dba-results_DATE.zip`

-You should receive confirmation that the upload has completed and can navigate to Tidal to see the results.

 ## Gather Machine Stats (For Unix-Like Systems)

 ### Installation